 The following are services and supports provided by Westside Regional Center (WRC).
 Individuals may be eligible for services based upon need related to the nature of the qualifying developmental disability as identified and agreed to by the interdisciplinary planning team.
 This is not a complete listing.
 Other needs identified by assessment may identify other services.
 Services must be requested through the Individual Program Plan (IPP) process.
 Please contact your service coordinator to discuss access to services.

 Generic resources, private resources and/or natural supports must be explored prior to WRC funding.

-WRC has 2 crisis response teams that provide support when individuals and families are in crisis due to emotional or serious behavioral concerns.
-We recommend signing up with a team for on-going support and wellness checks before concerns escalate.
+WRC has a crisis response team to support individuals who are experiencing serious emotional or behavioral concerns.
+We recommend exploring on-going support and wellness checks before concerns escalate.

-Parents and caregivers can receive periodic assistance with the constant care and supervision of a client to relieve family stress or cope with family emergencies.
+Parents and caregivers can receive periodic assistance with the constant care and supervision of children receiving regional center services in order to relieve family stress or cope with family emergencies.

-Day Care Supports (sometimes referred to as Specialized Supervision)
+Day Care Supports (also known as Specialized Supervision)

 Parents who are working or in school full-time may be eligible for assistance to provide supervision primarily during after-school hours and/or during school breaks.